Arrow season 7: Development

 At the Television Critics Association winter press tour in January 2018, The CW president Mark Pedowitz said he was "optimistic" and "confident" about Arrow and the other Arrowverse shows returning next season, but added that it was too soon to announce anything just yet.
 On April 2, The CW renewed the series for its seventh season.
-Marc Guggenheim and Wendy Mericle stepped down as showrunners at the end of the sixth season, with veteran writer Beth Schwartz taking over as sole showrunner for the seventh season.
+Marc Guggenheim and Wendy Mericle stepped down as showrunners at the end of the sixth season, replaced by veteran writer Beth Schwartz as sole showrunner for the seventh season.
 Guggenheim, the series' co-developer, remains involved as an executive consultant.